DavidMorano/rightcore/libdam/README.txt

-hdb		you have to store the data yourself hdbstr		key-value strings, stores data for you

-mapstrint	map of strings to integers, stores data
+hdb		you have to store the data yourself hdbstr		key-value strings, stores data for you mapstrint	map of strings to integers, stores data mapstrs		map of a string key with a string value setstr		set (unique) of strings osetstr		ordered set (unique) of string vsetstr		another ordered set (unique) of strings

 bits		dynamic (dynamically growable) bit array